yairm210/Unciv/docs/Modders/uniques.md

 ??? example  "Can only heal by pillaging"
 	Applicable to: Global, Unit

-??? example  "Normal vision when embarked"
-	Applicable to: Global, Unit

 ??? example  "Defense bonus when embarked"
 	Applicable to: Global, Unit